sesamecare/stripe-mock/README.md

 # TODO list
 There are still *a lot* of TODOs in the code.
 That's fine.
-That's just notes of all the things that we'd like to support, and places where we need to align the responses with the real stripe api responses.
+That's just notes of all the things that we'd like to support, and places where we need to align the responses with the real Stripe api responses.

 * More entities
 * More actions on entities.
 Simple actions like PaymentIntent.confirm() come first, but there are more complex and less used actions that will have to wait.